 Co-authored with Puspa Amri.
 “Policy Inconsistencies and the Political Economy of Currency Crises: An Agenda for Research.”
-Journal of International Commerce, Economics, and Policy, Forthcoming
+Journal of International Commerce, Economics, and Policy, 2017.

 Co-authored with Eric M. P. Chiu and Stefanie Walter.
-“Fixed Exchange Rates and Financial Markets as Sources of Macroeconomic Disciplines.”
-In Handbook of International Monetary Relations, edited by Thomas Oatley, 285–303.
+“Fixed Exchange Rates and Financial Markets as Sources of Macroeconomic Discipline.”
+In Handbook of International Monetary Relations, ed., Thomas Oatley, 285–303.
 Cheltenham, UK: Edward Elgar Publishing, 2015.

 For a more extensive list of Willett’s academic publications go to the Claremont Institute for Economic Policy Studies website.

 Advanced Topics in International Money and Financial Economics

 Research Workshop in International Money and Financial Economics